CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 ## Start Migration

 There are multiple approaches available to migrating data with CloudM Migrate.
-The following approach will prestage email and documents older then 30 days as a first batch.
-The second batch migrates all Shared Drive content to SharePoint.
-The Delta Sync for recent data can be performed after DNS cutover for a complete lossless migration.
+The following approach will prestage email and documents older then 30 days as a  batch.
+This will be followed by a Delta Sync for recent data after DNS cutover for a complete lossless migration.

 ### Creating the first Batch

 It's recommended to wait at least 24 hours post-provisioning the destination before you start migrating data.

-Select the Filter option and the select
+Select the Filter option and the select Users and the select create Batch.

 Select all users in scope on Step 3 using the first column header.
 Select the Migrate column header to enable all users to migrate.

-The right set of columns are what item types to migrate.
-Select all the users and select Exclude Selected under the Drive
+Validate all the item types are selected in the right most columns.

 ### Date Ranges First Batch

 Select Step 4 and validate the source and destination domains are correct.
 Change the dates on the right set of columns to be 30 days before the current date.

-Select Next, Skip the Environment Scan and Select Start to beging execution against the batch.
+Select Next, Skip the Environment Scan and Select Start to begin execution against the batch.

 ### Second Batch Shared Drive to Sharepoint

+If you want to migrate Google Shared Resource to Sharepoint document collection.
+First Add items to migrate

 Once the first batch is completed, create a